react-native-elements/react-native-elements/website/docs/main/rating.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
-import Props from './props/rating.md' import Demos from './demos/Rating/Rating.md' import AirbnbRatingDemo from './demos/AirbnbRating/AirbnbRating.md';
+import Props from './props/rating.md' import Usage from './usage/Rating/Rating.md' import AirbnbRatingUsage from './usage/AirbnbRating/AirbnbRating.md';

 Ratings are used to collect measurable feedback from users.
 Use Rating over an Input where imagery can increase user interaction.